doulabglobal/vigia-incubanet-framework/vif/annexes/annex-06-investment-agreements.md

 # Annex 06 — Investment Agreement Templates
 ## Grant Agreement • SAFE/Convertible Note • Co‑Investment Agreement

-This annex provides **three complete investment agreement templates** for use within the National Public–Private Incubator Network under the **Vigía IncubaNet Framework (VIF)**.
+This annex provides **three complete investment agreement templates** for use within the National Public–Private Incubator Network under the **Vigía Incubation Framework (VIF)**.
 Each template is structured, modular, and easily adaptable to local legal frameworks.

 ---